Course Descriptions

 Intellectual Property Counseling and Licensing - LAWS 7381

 Introduces strategic development and procurement of IP, including patents, trademarks, copyrights, and trade secrets.
 Evaluates the latest cases and legal trends from a practical and strategic perspective.
 Focuses on widely accepted best practices and critical thinking in these areas.
-Prerequisites: Introduction to Intellectual Property OR Patent Law.
+3 credits, letter graded.

 Intensive Intro to Fin Info, Accounting & Law: Accounting Bootcamp - LAWS 6280